What is European Capital of Culture

 In 1985, Melina Mercouri, Greek Minister of Culture, and Jack Lang, French Minister of Culture, had an idea of choosing the European Capital of Culture once a year, intending to connect people in Europe and raise awareness of common history and values.
 The same year, the project was launched by the EU Ministers of Culture resolution.
 This initiative soon became one of the most prestigious events in Europe.
 Since then, more than 40 European cities have borne the title of European Capital of Culture.
 Each year, the selected cities are examples of the richness and diversity of European cultures.

-Novi Sad will hold the title of European Capital of Culture in 2022
+Novi Sad holds the title of European Capital of Culture in 2022

 Novi Sad is among the first cities outside the European Union to be declared the European Capital of Culture and thus became one of the 60 cities that took this title, fostering the richness of diversity and interculturalism.